Article

 Unsafe abortion

 Even in places where abortion is legal, many states and countries have few abortion providers, so if someone wants an abortion and doesn’t live close to a clinic, they may need to travel hundreds of miles or, if they can’t, look for options closer to their home.
-In 2014, only 10% of counties in the US contained abortion clinics.
-Yet, the study Abortion incidence and service availability in the United States found that only 39% of women of reproductive age lived in those counties.
+In 2014, only 10% of counties in the US contained abortion external link, opens in a new tabclinics.
+Yet, the study Abortion incidence and service availability in the United Statesexternal link, opens in a new tab found that only 39% of women of reproductive age lived in those counties.

 Differences in Access to Reproductive Care